USNS Lucy Christened as MSC’s Newest Fleet Replenishment Oiler

 |0

-This work, USNS Lucy Christened as MSC’s Newest Fleet Replenishment Oiler [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USNS Lucy Christened as MSC’s Newest Fleet Replenishment Oiler, by Sarah Cannon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.